Seeking The Westfield Seek-No-Further Apple

-WHEN WAS THE LAST CONFIRMED SIGHTING of a Westfield Seek-No-Further?
+WHEN WAS THE LAST confirmed sighting of a Westfield Seek-No-Further?
 Has anyone seen a good Shamrock lately?

-The Westfield Seek-No-Further is an heirloom dessert apple, dating back to Westfield, Massachusetts, in the 1700s.
+Westfield Seek-No-Further is an heirloom dessert apple, dating back to Westfield, Massachusetts, in the 1700s.
 It was a popular New England variety in the 1800s.

-The Shamrock is a green apple that originated in British Columbia less than 20 years ago.
+Shamrock is a green apple that originated in British Columbia less than 20 years ago.
 It is a tart apple, and works well with other varieties in pies and sauce.

 Both, we believe, continue to be grown somewhere on New England soils.
 We just don’t know where.
 If you grow either Westfield Seek-No-Further or Shamrock, please let us know.
 We’d like to learn more, and get new photographs.